-April showers bring May flowers, and, in one West Michigan city, those flowers are tulips.
-Millions of tulips bloom in colorful rows each May during the annual Tulip Time festival in Holland, Michigan.
+April showers bring May flowers, and, in one Midwestern US destination, those flowers are tulips.
+In fact, millions of tulips bloom in colorful rows each May during the annual Tulip Time festival in Holland, Michigan.

-During peak bloom, Dutch dancers perform and high school marching bands parade through the quaint downtown as part of the annual Tulip Time festival.
-Tulip Time 2023 runs from May 6 through May 14 in Holland, Michigan.
+During peak bloom, Dutch dancers perform and marching bands parade through the quaint downtown as part of the annual Tulip Time festival.
+It’s a wonderful time to visit this West Michigan city for a day trip or weekend getaway!

 In this guide to visiting Tulip Time in Holland, Michigan, you’ll learn: